-The arabinofuranosidase enzyme preparation is used as a processing aid during processing of grains and potable alcohol production.
-The enzyme is denatured by heat during processing and subsequently removed by repeated washing (processing of grain) or distillation (potable alcohol production).
+The xylanase enzyme preparation is used as a processing aid during processing of grains, potable alcohol production, brewing, and processing of fats and oils.
+The enzyme is denatured by heat during processing and subsequently removed by repeated washing (processing of grain), distillation (potable alcohol production), and as part of the water-soluble waste stream (processing of oils and fats).
 As a result the presence of residual amounts of enzyme TOS is negligible.